 Cheaper variations, on the other hand, use lower-quality rice that’s less refined and round out the taste by adding more alcohol after the brewing process.

-Now, that you’ve got some idea of what to expect, let’s take a look at each of the flavor profiles & characteristics of all the different main sake variants…
+Now, that you’ve got some idea of what to expect, let’s take a look at each of the sake taste profiles & characteristics of all the different main sake variants…

 The sake classification of junmai (junmai-shu) refers broadly to sake made purely from rice, koji, yeast, and water with no other ingredients added.